maartenSXM/GrowOS/README.md

 All component libraries live within the project to ensure stable dependency.
 Each component has a CMakeLists.txt as required by the CMAKE build tool integrated into ESP-IDF.

 Be sure to set the correct chip target using `idf.py set-target <chip_name>`.
 Chip_name = esp32s2

+Important
+`idf.py set-target` will clear the build directory and re-generate the sdkconfig file from scratch.
+The old sdkconfig file will be saved as sdkconfig.old.

 Then run `idf.py build` to build the project

 ### Hardware Required